-The mental faculty (manas) resonates with dharmas; only when stimulated does it produce physical and mental reactions.
-When principles previously unknown to the mental faculty become known, or previously misunderstood principles become clear, physical and mental reactions arise to express one's emotions and mental state.
-These states can manifest even before attaining fruition (of the path).
-After attaining fruition and achieving enlightenment through realizing the mind, the physical and mental reactions become even more pronounced.
-This is the experiential benefit of genuine realization.
-The absence of these phenomena indicates that the mental faculty remains unstimulated.
-Regardless of whether it pertains to the Mahayana or Hinayana path, without such experience, it remains mere intellectual understanding, devoid of genuine merit and benefit.
+When the mind faculty resonates with the Dharma and is stirred, it gives rise to physical and mental reactions.
+When principles previously unknown to the mind faculty are now known, or when previously misunderstood principles are now comprehended, physical and mental reactions arise to express one's emotions and mental state.
+These states can manifest even before attaining the fruition; after attaining the fruition and realizing the mind and attaining enlightenment, the physical and mental reactions become even more pronounced.
+This is the experiential merit and beneficial effect of actual realization.
+The absence of these phenomena indicates that the mind faculty has not been stirred.
+Whether in the Mahayana or Hinayana teachings, without such actual realization, it remains merely intellectual understanding, devoid of genuine merit and beneficial effect.
 The outcome of such intellectual understanding will be revealed at the end of one's life.

-Therefore, everyone should take responsibility for their own great matter of birth and death.
-Do not be quick to adorn yourself with lofty titles or claim attainments you have not realized.
-If one lacks the conduct, mind, and wisdom of a sage, what is the worth of merely understanding some Buddhist teachings?
-Many, having grasped some Buddhist doctrines, presume the status of sages.
-Yet without the experiential merit and benefit of genuine realization, their virtue does not match their assumed position.
-Problems will inevitably arise—sooner or later, and especially at the moment of death.
+Therefore, everyone should take responsibility for their own matter of birth and death.
+Do not be quick to wear a tall hat for yourself, claiming realization when it has not been attained.
+If one lacks the conduct and wisdom of a sage or virtuous person, what does it matter to merely understand some Buddhist teachings?
+Many people, having grasped some Buddhist teachings, presume themselves to be sages or virtuous individuals.
+In truth, without the actual experiential merit and beneficial effect, their virtue does not match their position, and problems will inevitably arise—especially at the moment of life's end.

 0